Brandfetch/Brandfetch-Sketch-Plugin/README.md

-# Brandfetch - Sketch Plugin
+# Brandfetch plugin for Sketch

 #### Pull brand assets into Sketch